NHS Quit Smoking

 Please note: Medication is not guaranteed and is provided only at the discretion of the assessing clinician and based on NHS eligibility criteria.

-Yes.
 NowPatient operates from a HIPAA, DTAC, and Cyber Essentials Plus certified compliant platform.
 This ensures the highest levels of information security and allows us to safely handle Patient Health Information (PHI).
 Clinicians access our systems on a zero-trust basis, backed by single sign-on (SSO) technologies.

-Medication Advice and Counselling
+Medication advice and counselling

 NowPatient's pharmacists provide medication advice and counselling across all dispensing services.
 If you have any questions about your smoking cessation medication, our pharmacists are available to help.